mvanderkamp/westures-core/README.md

 ## Nomenclature and Origins

-In my last year of univerisity, I was working on an API for building multi-device interfaces called "WAMS" (Workspaces Across Multiple Surfaces), which included the goal of supporting multi-device gestures.
+In my last year of university, I was working on an API for building multi-device interfaces called "WAMS" (Workspaces Across Multiple Surfaces), which included the goal of supporting multi-device gestures.